Hollywood Christmas Parade returns Sunday after 2020 COVID-19 canceled - ExBulletin

 Hollywood Christmas Parade returns Sunday after 2020 COVID-19 canceled

-Sheryl Underwood, host of the daytime show “The Talk”, will serve as the grand marshal of the parade, which begins at Hollywood Boulevard and Orange Street.
-The 3.2 mile U-shaped route will head east on Hollywood Boulevard to Vine Street, turn south on Vine to Sunset Boulevard, then head west along Sunset, to return to Orange.
+Hosting the daytime show “The Talk”, Sheryl Underwood will act as Grand Marshal for the parade that begins on Hollywood Boulevard and Orange Street.
+The 3.2 mile U-shaped road travels east on Hollywood Boulevard to the Vineyard.
+Follow the street, turn south on Vine to Sunset Boulevard, follow Sunset west and return to Orange.

-The parade, with approximately 5,000 participants, will begin at 6 pm, with the return of Erik Estrada, Laura McKenzie, Dean Cain, Montel Williams and Elizabeth Stanton as hosts.
+The parade, with approximately 5,000 participants, will begin at 6 pm and will be hosted by Erik Estrada, Laura McKenzie, Dean Cain, Montel Williams and Elizabeth Stanton.

-“For nearly a century, the annual Hollywood Christmas Parade has been uplifting the spirits of Angelenos from all walks of life,” said Los Angeles Mayor Eric Garcetti.
-After a difficult year and a half, I am delighted that Angelenos can enjoy it. parade once again. ”
+“For nearly a century, the annual Hollywood Christmas Parade has uplifted the spirits of Angelenos of all disciplines,” said Los Angeles Mayor Eric Garcetti.
+After a difficult year and a half, said Angelenos.
+I am delighted to be able to take advantage of it.
+Scroll again “

-A total of 61 celebrities and VIPs were scheduled to participate, including musicians Marilyn McCoo and Billy Davis Jr. from The Fifth Dimension, and actors Danny Trejo, Tom Arnold and Lou Ferrigno, as well as Jerry Mathers and Tony Dow from the early television series.
-Leave it to the beaver. ”
+With a total of 61 celebrities, including Fifth Dimension musicians Marilyn McCoo and Billy Davis Jr., actors Danny Trejo, Tom Arnold, Lou Ferrigno and premier TV channels Jerry Mathers and Tony Dow.
+VIPS had to participate.
+Leave it to the beaver. “

 Sources